student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-academia/index.md

 University programs now serve students with a wider range of prior programming experience.
 The increasing accessibility of technology has led to more students with limited technical backgrounds entering these programs, while financial incentives have attracted some students with less intrinsic motivation.
 This influx strains resources and can diminish the experience for highly motivated students.

-It's these reasons that have lead me to believe that graduates are becoming less capable.
+It's these reasons that have led me to believe that graduates are becoming less capable.

 ## Too Many Students, Too Few Educators